JasonLocklin/Dissertation/VWM/Discussion.md

 and two thirds of the time in the three-target condition.

-The other event that can lead to this type of error is a simple failure to recall the complete set of stimuli colours.
-If the target colour cannot be recalled, but others can, it is possible the participant may be inclined to select one of the distractor colours, or something close to it, by strategy or cognitive anchoring.
+The other event that can lead to this type of error is a simple failure to recall the complete set of presented colours.
+If the target colour cannot be recalled, but others can, it is possible the participant may be inclined to select one of the distractor colours, or something close to it, simply due to cognitive anchoring.
 This experiment is not able to clearly disambiguate the two causes.
-However, if the large deficit observed here was caused by patients forgetting target colours, then it seems likely that such frequent recall failures would have also lead to a similarly large increase in the amount of guessing.
+However, if the large impairments observed here were caused by patients forgetting target colours, then it seems likely that such frequent recall failures would have also lead to a similarly large increase in the amount of guessing.
 As guessing